What parents need to know

 Is it any good?

-The documentary, which was directed by Grenier, offers an in-depth discussion of the sociological and psychological questions that have emerged as the result of American society’s obsession with celebrity.
+Directed by Grenier, the movie offers an in-depth discussion of the sociological and psychological questions that have emerged as the result of American society’s obsession with celebrity.
 But the real draw is Visschedyk, whose own reality becomes blurred as he goes from being a curiosity on the tabloid circuit to a global sensation thanks to the attention he receives from Grenier and other media outlets.

 Families can talk about...